 The Kita no Daimonji is a New Year's Eve event held at Hinode Lavender Park in Kamifurano Town.
 Hinode Lavender Park is a 15-minute walk from JR Kamifurano Station.

 This is an event to remember the damage caused by the eruption of Mt.
 Tokachi in 1926 and to pray for the safety and revitalization of the area.
 Immediately before the beginning of the New Year, the departure ceremony of the "igniter", the individuals who ignite the large letter, is held.
-Also, there is a taiko drums performance every year, and in 2020 there will be a performance by the JGSDF Camp Kamifurano Taiko club Shisai Taiko.
+There is also a taiko drums performance by the JGSDF Camp Kamifurano Taiko club Shisai Taiko.

 When the New Year arrives, about 300 iron stakes placed so as to create the Chinese character "dai" will be lit by the sacred fire from Kamifurano Shrine.
 This gigantic letter is an impressive 70 meters long and 50 meters wide.